LunCoSim/hyperdesci/README.md

 ### Apply to rounds

+If you do not have project on Gitcoin you'll have to create it.
+[Guide](https://support.gitcoin.co/gitcoin-knowledge-base/gitcoin-grants-program/project-owners/how-to-create-a-project-in-builder)

+We suggest to create a project on Optimism or Polygon chain as it's the cheapest chains, and it'll be easy to edit the project.

+Once the project created you'll have to apply with it to all the rounds on all the chain.

+**YOU DO NOT HAVE TO RECREATE THE PROJECT ON ALL CHAINS, USE THE ONE YOU CREATED**

 The easiest way to bridge money across chains to pay for gas for application is to use [MiniBridge by ChainEye](https://minibridge.chaineye.tools/invite/PUQPQ).
 We suggest to bridge at least $5

 1. zkSync